 On one side of the Marina, you have the Arches, where you will find the very stylish Archive Homestore & Kitchen.
 This is a design-led lifestyle store that showcases a range of products, from suppliers like the House of Rym, where Scandinavian design is blended with Tunisian handcrafts.
 It’s also the place to get interesting coffee table books and cute gifts for adults and children.
 They also sell food and drink, the upstairs seating area is great with its fabulous views over the Harbour.

 Archive Homestore & Kitchen is easy to spot with its yellow door.
-The nearby Coco Latino is also an ideal place to chill out if you need a shopping break.

 (plus nearby eating/drinking recommendations)

 Here are the Retro/Vintage shops, which make up my Ramsgate Retro Trail :-

 A great starting point is the destination shopping venue Petticoat Lane Emporium which is not just one shop, it’s a permanent indoor market consisting of two shops and 175 stalls selling Vintage, Retro, Craft, Art & Antique Merchandise.
 The Emporium is on the East Cliff side of Ramsgate, a couple of streets back from the coast, about a 10/15 minute walk from the lovely Albion House Hotel and Town Bar, which is well worth a visit if you want to treat yourself to a bit of luxury.